FloMazel/orthopteran-microbiome/README.md

 **Summary**:  In essence, it uses 16S amplicon sequences and metadata as input and provide an analysis of host specificity and phylosymbiosis across endosymbionts and putative gut symbionts

 **Code** It fountains mostly R code, and some bash code to run softwares such as IQTREE, barnapp or mafft

+**Data** Metadata is provided here and will be also available on the website of the published upon publication.
+All DNA data are available online (microbiome data on ENA: PRJEB62030, host data on figshare: DOI: 10.6084/m9.figshare.23605404).